 Design a web app that lets sales people track and manage all the conversations they’re having with customers.

-Here are some important considerations: How does the sales person accumulate knowledge about a customer incrementally through multiple “conversations”; How do they differentiate & track conversations based on which web property/platform they originate – social, chat, email, direct email, phone, zoom, etc.; How do they handle both outbound and inbound conversations; How do they track and manage multiple, concurrent conversations?
+Here are some important considerations: How does the sales person accumulate knowledge about a customer incrementally through multiple “conversations”?
+How do they differentiate & track conversations based on which web property/platform they originate – social, chat, email, direct email, phone, zoom, etc.?
+How do they handle both outbound and inbound conversations?
+How do they track and manage multiple, concurrent conversations?

 Constraints

-- Spend no more than 8 hours on this end-to-end
+• Spend no more than 1 day on this end-to-end

-- Target desktop web app over mobile
+• Target desktop web app

-Seeing is believing
+Seeing is Believing

 Overview